Page last edited: 29/10/2019

 The BBC highlight that "last year's students in England took new more challenging examinations in 13 subjects with 11more following this year.
 Despite this 26.6% of examinations were awarded A's and A*s compared with 26.3% in 2017.
 However the Guardian highlight that the proportion of examinations in England gaining Grade C or above fell to 76.8% [ its lowest level since 2012] and in a separate article explain this in terms of " a combination of new exams. and a lower ability cohort".

-Click here for TES article on Gender and Advanced Level Results and here for an article from The Conversation and here and here for articles from Guardian and here for a BBC article.
+Click Here for an article from The Conversation and here and here for articles from Guardian and here for a BBC article.
 Click here for an item on A Levels from the BBC's More or Less.
 Click here for a Guardian article on Gender differences in access to university

 Click here to go to Section 1